wallarm/ingress-plus/docs/installation.md

 ## Support For Prometheus Monitoring

-You can expose NGINX or NGINX Plus metrics for collection by [Prometheus](https://prometheus.io/):
+You can expose NGINX/NGINX Plus and Ingress Controller [metrics](./prometheus.md) for collection by [Prometheus](https://prometheus.io/):

 1. Run the Ingress controller with the `-enable-prometheus-metrics` [command-line argument](cli-arguments.md).
 As a result, the Ingress Controller will expose NGINX or NGINX Plus metrics in the Prometheus format via the path `/metrics` on port `9113` (customizable via the `-prometheus-metrics-listen-port` command-line argument).
 1. Add the Prometheus port to the list of the ports of the Ingress Controller container: